Press

 At the intersection of the two trends - cost-cutting and CSR - a new generation of entrepreneurs is emerging.
 Dripl is one of them.
 The young company wants to revolutionize the soft drink industry.
 The start-up by Colin Deblonde and Lucas Moreau has been in business since 2019 and wants to make a big cut in the mountain of waste of 1.3 billion containers that the traditional soft drink industry creates every day with its energy-efficient "Refill Points" (read: tapping points where you can refill healthy soft drinks without added sugars in a refillable drink can).
 "Our goal is to save 10 million disposable containers by the end of 2023 and operate across Europe," states Dripl co-founder Deblonde.
 "The fact that our taps consume up to 4 times less energy than classic drink dispensers is also often very important to our customers."

-In the run-up to the Day of the Entrepreneur, UNIZO organized a competition in which entrepreneurs could win such a Refill Point for a month.
-"We wanted to contribute to this Day of the Entrepreneur.
-On the one hand, by showing that making your working environment more sustainable doesn't have to be difficult at all, and on the other hand, of course, just to reward the hard-working entrepreneurs in this country with our tasty drinks."
+In the lead-up to Entrepreneurs' Day, UNIZO organized a competition where entrepreneurs could win a Refill Point for a month.
+"We wanted to do our part for Entrepreneurs' Day.
+On the one hand, by demonstrating that making your work environment more sustainable doesn't have to be difficult, and on the other, of course, by simply rewarding the hardworking entrepreneurs in this country with our delicious drinks."

 All partners of the Day of the Entrepreneur can be found here Partners Day of the Entrepreneur | UNIZO.